 Regulation of Immigration Advice

-In the UK, the provision of immigration advice is regulated by the Office of the Immigration Services Commissioner (OISC).
+In the UK, the provision of immigration advice is regulated by the Immigration Advice Authority (IAA).

-The OISC is responsible for ensuring that all immigration advisers fulfil the requirements of good practice.
-The IST carries out its immigration advisory services in accordance with the OISC Code of Standards.
+The IAA is responsible for ensuring that all immigration advisers fulfil the requirements of good practice.
+The IST carries out its immigration advisory services in accordance with the IAA Code of Standards.

 The University of Birmingham is a member of the UK Council for International Student Affairs (UKCISA) and operates in accordance with the UKCISA Code of Ethics for Advisers.